Morpheus is the master of dreams in this Netflix series. But the content is nightmarish.

 Kara, like the original Supes, is a straight arrow—a charmingly goofy worker bee when not in costume, a fearless champion of truth and justice while in it.
 And she’s oddly humble, given her gifts.
 Indeed, whatever inner demons Supergirl has seem to be wrapped up in her own blushing insecurities: Is she really strong enough to fight that superstrong ex-con with the radioactive ax?
 Can she be as good a hero for her town, National City, as Superman has been for Metropolis?
-Will she ever be able to catch James' eye?
+Can she be Kara Danvers and Supergirl?

 These doubts are sometimes fed by both her enemies and the people she’s trying to protect.
 In the pilot she’s criticized for how she acts and dresses, with people dismissing her as a “me too” type of superhero.
 Kara’s adversary demeans her, telling her that it’d be an honor to fight Superman: Her, it’s “just exercise.”